Capacitor Testing (Simple Methods, 2024)

 Let’s see some easy mathematics of capacitance.

-Now, the interesting part is: Every capacitor has manufacturer provided capacitance value.
+Now, the interesting part is that every capacitor has a manufacturer-provided capacitance value.
 We can read this capacitance value on the body of any given capacitor.

 A bad capacitor has this capacitance value changed.